 We want to ensure that the reef will be preserved for all to enjoy today, tomorrow and for the future.

 Cruise Whitsundays has Advanced Eco Certification for Camira Sailing Adventure, Great Barrier Reef Adventures, Reefsleep and Whitehaven Beach Day Cruise.
 This globally recognised certificate is only given to Australia’s leading and most innovative ecotourism products.
 We are committed to achieving best practice, using resources wisely, contributing to the conservation of the environment and helping local communities.
-The Eco Certification program assures travellers that certified products are backed by a strong, well managed commitment to sustainable practices and provides high quality nature-based tourism experiences.

 We love the Whitsundays, the majestic Great Barrier Reef that lines the coast, the pristine beaches and tropical forests that blanket the islands.
 We also care deeply for the marine and mammal life that call this area home.
 We know that it is our responsibility to set a standard for protecting this fragile environment.